 And finally, Professor Paul C. Weiler had this to say about the notwithstanding clause:

-All the above comments on the expected use of section 33 have a number of elements in common.
-Section 33 was seen as a safety valve to be used only on rare occasions, and it was expected that it would be used in relation to “non-controversial issues.”
-It was anticipated that resort to section 33 would be to preserve basic social and political institutions and enable legislatures to overcome unacceptable judicial determinations where there was popular support for doing so.
+The above comments on the expected use of section 33 have a number of elements in common.
+Section 33 was seen as a safety valve to be used only on rare occasions, and it was expected that it would be used in relation to non-controversial issues.
+It was anticipated that resort to section 33 would be to preserve basic social and political institutions.

 Events surrounding Quebec language law stimulated vigorous debate on section 33 of the Charter.
 In the 1981 constitutional accord, the federal government and all the provinces except Quebec agreed upon the terms of constitutional change.
 The Quebec government expressed its strong opposition to those terms by including a notwithstanding clause in every piece of legislation put before the National Assembly between 1982 and 1985.
 It also caused every Quebec law in place at the time the Charter came into force to be amended with like effect.

-This practice largely ceased after 1985: section 33 has been used only occasionally by both Liberal and Parti Québécois governments since that time.
-Quebec resorted to the notwithstanding clause after the Supreme Court of Canada, in the Ford and Devine cases on the language of commercial signs, ruled that an outright prohibition of the use of languages other than French was an unreasonable limitation on the freedom of expression guaranteed by the Charter.29 The Quebec government thereupon introduced an amendment to the language law that would maintain unilingual French signs outside premises while permitting the use of bilingual signs inside.
-To ensure that the amendment would not become the object of another legal challenge, the amending legislation invoked the legislative override authority of section 33 and the similar provision in Quebec's Charter of Human Rights and Freedoms.
+This systematic practice largely ceased after 1985, with section 33 being used only rarely by Quebec governments since that time.
+However, Quebec resorted to the notwithstanding clause again after the Supreme Court of Canada, in the Ford and Devine cases on the language of commercial signs, ruled that an outright prohibition of the use of languages other than French was an unreasonable limitation on the freedom of expression guaranteed by the Charter.28 The Quebec government then introduced an amendment to the language law that would maintain unilingual French signs outside premises while permitting the use of bilingual signs inside.
+To ensure that the amendment would not become the object of another legal challenge, the amending legislation invoked the legislative override authority of section 33 and the similar provision in Quebec’s Charter of Human Rights and Freedoms.
 This marked the first time that the override had been used in direct response to a Supreme Court of Canada decision, rather than in anticipation of litigation.
-The debate that followed was more intensive than it would have been in the latter case, perhaps because the Court had already ruled on the issue, and had identified the rights and freedoms at stake.
-Moreover, minority language rights have long been an emotional issue in Canada; there are few subjects where the use of the override would invite more controversy.

-In 1993, when the notwithstanding clause reached the end of its five-year life, the Quebec National Assembly lifted the ban on English language signs and amended the law to require only that French be “markedly predominant.”
-30 The amended legislation was not protected by a notwithstanding clause.
+In 1993, when the invocation of the notwithstanding clause reached the end of its five-year life, the Quebec National Assembly lifted the ban on English-language signs and amended the law to require only that French be “markedly predominant.”29 The amended legislation was not protected by a notwithstanding clause.

-Outside Quebec, it would appear that the notwithstanding clause has been used only three times.31 The first such use was in Yukon's Land Planning and Development Act,32 assented to in 1982 but never proclaimed in force; it therefore hardly qualifies as an example.
-The statute provides in section 39 that the provisions of the Act relating to the nomination of persons to be members of the Land Planning Board (established under section 3 of the Act) or Land Planning Committees (established under section 17) by the Council of Yukon Indians (now the Council of Yukon First Nations) operate notwithstanding the Canadian Bill of Rights and section 15 of the Canadian Charter of Rights and Freedoms.
+Outside Quebec, it would appear that the notwithstanding clause was used only three times before 2018.30 The first such use was in Yukon’s Land Planning and Development Act,31 assented to in 1982 but never proclaimed in force.
+The statute provided in section 39 that the provisions of the Act relating to the nomination of persons to be members of the Land Planning Board (established under section 3 of the Act) or Land Planning Committees (established under section 17) by the Council of Yukon Indians (now the Council of Yukon First Nations) operate notwithstanding the Canadian Bill of Rights and section 15 of the Charter.

-The second use was by the Province of Saskatchewan to protect back-to-work legislation33 of a kind that the Saskatchewan Court of Appeal had earlier held was contrary to the freedom of association in section 2(d) of the Charter.34 At the time the provincial government enacted the notwithstanding clause, it was in the process of appealing the Court of Appeal decision to the Supreme Court of Canada.
-The Supreme Court of Canada subsequently allowed the appeal, upholding the provincial government's view that the back-to-work legislation did not violate the Charter.35 Hence, the use of the notwithstanding clause was not necessary.
+The second use was by the Saskatchewan legislature, to protect back-to-work legislation32 of a kind that the Saskatchewan Court of Appeal had earlier held was contrary to the freedom of association in section 2(d) of the Charter.33 At the time the provincial government enacted the notwithstanding clause, it was in the process of appealing the Court of Appeal decision to the Supreme Court of Canada.
+The Supreme Court of Canada subsequently allowed the appeal, upholding the provincial government’s view that the back-to-work legislation did not violate the Charter.34 Hence, the use of the notwithstanding clause was not necessary.

-Subsequently, in July 2005, Parliament adopted the Civil Marriage Act,40 which, for the first time, codifies a definition of marriage in Canadian law, expanding on the traditional common-law understanding of civil marriage as an exclusively heterosexual institution.
-It defines marriage as “the lawful union of two persons to the exclusion of all others,” thus extending civil marriage to conjugal couples of the same sex.
-It states, among other things, in its preamble that “the Parliament of Canada's commitment to uphold the right to equality without discrimination precludes the use of section 33 of the Canadian Charter of Rights and Freedoms to deny the right of couples of the same sex to equal access to marriage for civil purposes.”
+Subsequently, in July 2005, Parliament adopted the Civil Marriage Act,38 which, for the first time, codified a definition of marriage in Canadian law, expanding on the traditional common-law understanding of civil marriage as an exclusively heterosexual institution.
+That Act defines marriage as “the lawful union of two persons to the exclusion of all others,” thus extending civil marriage to conjugal couples of the same sex.
+It states, among other things, in its preamble that “the Parliament of Canada’s commitment to uphold the right to equality without discrimination precludes the use of section 33 of the Charter to deny the right of couples of the same sex to equal access to marriage for civil purposes.”

 Supporters of section 33 further maintain that, while it is useful and, indeed, very valuable for the courts to play a role in the elaboration of the rights and freedoms that Canadians should enjoy, it is not proper for them to act as legislators.
-Judges may remain in office for many years after their appointment, long after the government that appointed them has left.
-That they do so now is not questioned; however, if they had a greater “political” role, their non-accountability to the electorate might well be a source of controversy.
-Closely linked to this is the assertion that a policy-making role would compromise the independence and impartiality of the courts and would hasten their politicization.
+In their view, giving the courts a greater “political” role is controversial given that they are not accountable to the electorate.
+On top of this, giving the courts a role in policy-making would compromise their independence and impartiality and would hasten their politicization.

-Closely linked to the submission that legislators, and not judges, should have the final word on public policy matters is the “safety valve” or “unintended consequences” argument.
-Simply put, this suggests that the notwithstanding clause is needed where a judicial decision based on Charter guarantees might result in a threat to important societal values or goals.
-Because the Charter rights and freedoms are generally stated and are susceptible to varying constructions and interpretation, the courts may render judgments that the drafters did not anticipate (“unintended consequences”).
+Closely linked to the “safety valve” or “unintended consequences” argument is the idea that legislators, and not judges, should have the final word on public policy Simply put, this suggests that a notwithstanding clause is needed where a judicial decision based on Charter guarantees might result in a threat to important societal values or goals.
+What is more, since the rights and freedoms recognized in the Charter are often referenced and can be interpreted in a variety of ways, the courts may issue rulings that legislators did not anticipate.

-In short, section 33 has been justified on the grounds that it preserves the principle of parliamentary sovereignty.
-As well, legislators, unlike judges, are electorally accountable.
-Section 33 also makes it possible for Parliament or a provincial legislature to correct any unfortunate judicial interpretation of the Charter.
+In short, section 33 has been generally justified on the grounds that it preserves the principle of parliamentary sovereignty.
+Section 33 also makes it possible for Parliament or a provincial legislature to remedy a judicial interpretation of the Charter that it considers misguided or erroneous.

 In 1989, a number of respected constitutional authorities were asked whether section 33 represented a threat to Canadians’ basic rights and whether it should be repealed.
 Professor Wayne MacKay of the Faculty of Law at Dalhousie University spoke in favour of retaining the section: